web3Gurung/text-editor-in-c/notes.md

 <br>

-Last but not the least, after going through the same above man page, we find a interesting thing about the terminal.
+Last but not the least, after going through the same above man page, we find a interesting thing abou   t the terminal.
 About the size of input it excepts.

 ```
 The maximum line length is 4096 chars (including the terminating newline  character);  lines